Ladicek/StillDI/README.md

 This is a proof of concept implementation of a translation layer between proposed Build Compatible Extensions and existing Portable Extensions.
 It includes:

-- `api`, the proposed Build Compatible Extensions API
+- `api`, one remaining CDI API proposal that hasn't been submitted as a PR to the CDI repository yet
 - `impl`, the implementation based on Portable Extensions (with 2 tiny and isolated implementation-specific pieces, currently implemented for Weld)
 - `test`, a playground based on JUnit Jupiter and Weld

+It depends on:

+- Jakarta CDI `4.0.0-SNAPSHOT`, including the proposed Build Compatible Extensions API: https://github.com/eclipse-ee4j/cdi/pull/451
+- Weld Core `4.0.2-SNAPSHOT` (should later become 5.0), including the removal of support for `@New` beans: https://github.com/weld/core/pull/2364

 ---

-# API
+# Build Compatible Extensions API proposal

 The proposed Build Compatible Extension API has 2 parts: language model and the actual extension API.
 We'll describe them here and compare to Portable Extensions and other notable APIs such as Reflection.

 ## Language model

-The `model` API models the Java language from a high-level perspective.
+The `jakarta.enterprise.lang.model` API models the Java language from a high-level perspective.
 This is crucial for extension to be able to inspect classes, methods, fields, annotations, etc.

 The model is structured as a hierarchy of types.